sourcegraph/sourcegraph-public-snapshot/doc/admin/access_control/index.md

 </p>
 </aside>

-> NOTE: This page refers to in-product permissions, which determine who can, for example, create a batch change or who is a site admin.
-This is *not* the same as [repository permissions](../permissions/index.md), which enforces the same repository access on Sourcegraph as your code host
+> NOTE: This page refers to in-product permissions, which determine who can, for example, create a batch change, or who is a site admin.
+This is *not* the same as [repository permissions](../permissions/index.md), which enforces the same repository access on Sourcegraph as your code host.

 > NOTE: This functionality was added in Sourcegraph 5.0.